Relief of South America and minerals. Landforms of South America

 D) highlands rich in gold and diamonds?

-Students check the spelling for correctness.
+Students check the correct spelling themselves.

-South America has a different character of the geological structure, which is associated with the formation of the earth's crust in different archaeological periods.
+South America has a different geological structure, which is associated with the formation of the earth's crust in different archaeological periods.
 The eastern part was formed back in the Precambrian period, and there the relief of South America is a plain - this is the South American Platform.
 The West has been actively formed since the Paleozoic period and the Andes are located there.

-Plains of South America
+Lowland South America

 Rice.
-1. The relief of South America.
+1. Relief of South America.

 Rice.
 2. Brazilian Highlands.

-TOP 4 articleswho read along with this
+TOP 4 articleswho are reading along with this

 Mountainous part of South America